Statement from the Domain Registry

 This resulted in the incorporation of LK Domain Registry as a Company Limited by Guarantee on 5th March 2004.
 Since there was no immediate need for separate business premises, the University of Moratuwa continued 2 facilitate the operations of the Registry, with permission granted by its Vice-Chancellor.
 Therefore, the registered address of the LK Domain Registry continued as the Department of Computer Science and Engineering, University of Moratuwa, on a temporary basis.

 However, in 2010, the University of Moratuwa needed the space occupied by the Registry for other activities and requested that the Registry move out of its premises.
 On 11th January 2011, the Registry moved into new business premises and has been operating outside the university since.
 The Board For purposes of transparency and good governance, and the need for government to be involved in internet policy, the Board of Management of the LK Domain Registry has always included:

 · A member nominated by the University of Moratuwa

 · A member nominated by the Information and Communication Technology Agency of Sri Lanka (ICTA), and

 · A member nominated by the Telecommunication Regulatory Commission of Sri Lanka (TRC).

-In addition, there are nominees from the Internet Society, Sri Lanka Chapter and the Licensed Internet Providers’ Association.
-Other persons of high repute, with thorough knowledge of the internet and who are active Internet users, are also selected to the Board.
+In addition, there are nominees from the Internet Society, the Sri Lanka Chapter, and the Licensed Internet Providers’ Association.
+Other persons of high repute, with thorough knowledge of the Internet and who are active Internet users, are also selected to the Board.

 Corporate Social Responsibility The Registry has contributed to building a society that is technology savvy, able to use tools to increase productivity, and encouraged the future generation to be innovators who would become positive contributors to society.